Harriet Smalley

 shorten the Europe-Australia passage.

-In 1894, returning from a
+In 1894, returning from a visit in

-their mother screamed for help and drowned.
+mother screamed for help and drowned.
 The

 children's screams alerted residents in other hulks who